 - Hidden Risk of Investing in High P/E Stocks

-Overall, Chaman Lal Setia Exports Ltd seems to be a company growing at a decent pace of 20-23%, which enjoys a value for its brand Maharani Basmati rice and thereby maintaining its operating profitability margins.
+Overall, Chaman Lal Setia Exports Ltd seems to be a company growing at a decent pace of 20-23%, which enjoys value for its brand Maharani Basmati rice and thereby maintaining its operating profitability margins.
 However, the working capital intensive nature of its operations has resulted in most of its reported profits getting stuck in its inventory.
 Therefore, Chaman Lal Setia Exports Ltd has to borrow funds from lenders to meet the gap for its capex and paying a dividend to its shareholders.

 An investor should keep a track of working capital management by Chaman Lal Setia Exports Ltd to assess whether it is able to turn itself into a free cash flow positive company.
-The investor should also keep in mind issues related to management like higher interest rate on deposits by promoters, high remuneration when compared to profits etc. while making her final opinion about Chaman Lal Setia Exports Ltd.
+The investor should also keep in mind issues related to management like the higher interest rate on deposits by promoters, high remuneration when compared to profits etc. while making her final opinion about Chaman Lal Setia Exports Ltd.

-These are my views about Chaman Lal Setia Exports Ltd. However, you should do your own analysis before taking any investment related decision about Chaman Lal Setia Exports Ltd.
+These are my views about Chaman Lal Setia Exports Ltd. However, you should do your own analysis before taking any investment-related decision about Chaman Lal Setia Exports Ltd.